 The Illinois Restaurant Association has opened the Restaurant Employee Relief Fund, a program of the Illinois Restaurant Association Educational Foundation (IRAEF).
 This fund provides one-time grants of $500 to support restaurant employees facing an unforeseen hardship due to COVID-19.
 Grants will help to cover basic living expenses such as rent, food and utilities.
 This fund allows IRAEF to give back to the employees at the heart of the restaurant community.
 Employees may apply here.

 0% Interest LOANS STILL AVAILABLE THROUGH THE VILLAGE OF HOMER GLEN

 Partnering to Keep the Lights On

-At the March 25 meeting, Mayor Yukich and the Village Board of Trustees proactively approved COVID-19 financial assistance for small businesses to Keep the Lights On.
-The Village of Homer Glen COVID-19 Emergency Small Business Assistance Program provides financial assistance to eligible independently-owned businesses in Homer Glen.
+Funding is still available for the Village of Homer Glen COVID-19 Emergency Small Business Assistance Program.
+Mayor Yukich and the Village Board of Trustees proactively approved loan program for small businesses to Keep the Lights On at their March 25, 2020, meeting.
+Independently-owned businesses in Homer Glen are eligible to apply.
 Up to a $10,000 line of credit is available with loans offered at zero percent (0%) interest.
 The Village has approved $130,000 of loan assistance to date.

 Click on the link below for the program details and application form.

 Contact Economic Development Director Janie Patch at (708) 301-0632 or firstname.lastname@example.org with any questions.